qiquanlu/my-notes/docs/graph/disjoint-set.md

-# Disjoint Set
+# Disjoint Sets

-::: tip
+::: tip What problems disjoint sets can solve?
 Given the vertices and edges between them, how could we quickly check whether two vertices are connected?
 :::